AVSaiKumar/SustPay1/README.md

 **For further assistance or inquiries, please refer to the project's GitHub repository or contact ms2204101012@iiti.ac.in.**
 **NOte: Incase any issue in running the sign.py file to load balance from the bank, follow these steps: provide your public key, onIndex, present on Screen (initially '0'), and the desired amount.
 Email these details to ms2204101012@iiti.ac.in.
 We will manually generate a signature for you and email back to you.
 Afterwards, you can use this signature to load your balance.**

+ # Troubleshooting Project Issues**

+**If you encounter difficulty running the project due to platform or build dependencies, please follow these steps:**

+1. **Locate the 'code.txt' file:**
+   - Find the 'code.txt' file within this repository.

+2. **Copy the code:**
+   - Open the 'code.txt' file and copy its entire contents.

+3. **Create a new Xcode project:**
+   - Launch Xcode and begin a new project.

+4. **Replace 'ContentView.swift':**
+   - Within the new project, find the 'ContentView.swift' file.
+   - Replace its existing content with the code you copied from 'code.txt'.

+5. **Run the project:**
+   - Build and run the project in Xcode.

+**These steps should effectively address common issues and ensure smooth project execution within Xcode.**